oddmund/RGB-LED-Music-Sound-Visualizer-Arduino-Lib/code math.md

 The threshold-based eliminates quieter "noise" bumps, however they create louder noise bumps.
 The average-based method has some quiet noise bumps, but these are proportionally allowed, in louder environments they eliminate those quieter bumps, while preventing the formation of louder noise bumps.

-The average-based method is important when it comes to long tones, like a key being held for a while.
+The average-based method is useful when it comes to long tones, like a key being held for a while.
 To our ear, there are no "bumps" of any sort in this kind of sound, but the volume differences trigger bumps in the program.
 They are very obvious with the threshold based method, but the average-based method tends to mitigate too much responsiveness during these types of sounds, so it was ultimately the method that was implemented in the code.

 ---